-Quite unintentionally, the new year is turning into an orgy of self-reliance versus resort to the courts.
-Wednesday, we reviewed a Florida case, Balzer v.
+Quite unintentionally, the execrable 2020 – as it slinks out the door in well-deserved shame – is ending with an orgy of self-reliance versus resort to the courts.
+Tuesday, we reviewed a Florida case, Balzer v.
 Maxwell, in which the court held that the fact that an aggrieved landowner has no remedy but self-help means that when he or she exercises that right, the tree owner has no claim for what might become of the tree.
 Yesterday, we read a Massachusetts court holding that, on the other hand, when a city takes over an abandoned property for taxes, it assumes liability for hazard trees on the property.

 In today’s case, Pennsylvania applies the Massachusetts Rule principles of self-reliance to encroaching tree roots.

 Keiper v.
 Yenser, 1967 Pa.
 Dist. & Cnty.
 Dec.
 LEXIS 171 (Common Pleas Ct, Carbon County, Pa., January 23, 1967).
 Bill and Becky Keiper complained that for more than five years, the roots of Yensers’ willow tree have been extending into their land and penetrating their sewer line, which has cost the Keipers $166.07.
 They seek reimbursement for the money they have spent and a court order for the permanent abatement of the root encroachment (that is, an order that the Yensers remove the roots at their expense).